 Total Credits51

-Students in the CMP program are required to take two ethics courses, receiving instruction in the Responsible Conduct of Research (RCR), as stated below by the NIH.
+Students in the Cellular and Molecular Pathology program are required to take two ethics courses, receiving instruction in the Responsible Conduct of Research (RCR), as stated below by the NIH.
 Complete PATH 755 during the first semester of the first year.
 Complete OBS&GYN 956 during the second semester of the third year.

 "The NIH requires that all undergraduate and graduate students as well as postdoctoral fellows receiving support through any NIH training, career development award, research education grant, or dissertation research grant must receive instruction in RCR.
 At least eight hours of face-to-face instruction is required; online education alone is insufficient.
 Instruction must be undertaken at least once during each career stage, and no less than once every four years.”